The art of storytelling is a powerful tool for any business trying to create compelling employer branding content.

 You can also use stories to show how successful employees have grown.
 The goal is to make your content feel more personal and relatable to the target audience.
 You want them to be able to imagine themselves in your organisation, living and building a career as the character in your employer branding content has done.

-How do you get started with storytelling employer branding content?
+How do you get started with the art of storytelling in your employer branding content?

 To ensure your storytelling efforts are successful when creating employer branding content, start by asking yourself what makes your organisation unique?
 What do you stand for, and what are the desired employer brand perceptions your employer brand stories need to convey?